Ningbo: Bridge

 The Hangzhou Bay Bridge, a combination cable-stayed bridge and causeway across Hangzhou Bay, opened to the public on 1 May 2008.
 This bridge connects the municipalities of Shanghai and Ningbo and is considered the longest trans-oceanic bridge in the world.
 It is the world's second-longest bridge, after the Lake Pontchartrain Causeway in Louisiana, United States.

 The Jintang Bridge, a four-lane sea crossing bridge linking Jintang Island of Zhoushan and Zhenhai district, is a 27 km long opened on December 26, 2009.

 The Xiangshan Harbor Bridge opened to traffic on December 29, 2012, connecting Ningbo with Xiangshan.
 The 47 km long project includes 22 km as the main body of the bridge and an 8 kilometer long tunnel.

 Sea port

 The port of Ningbo is the world's busiest port.
-It was ranked number 1 in total Cargo Volume (1.22 billion tonnes in 2021) and number 3 in total container traffic (31.1 million TEUs in 2021) since 2019.
+It was ranked number 1 in total Cargo Volume (1.22 billion tons in 2021) and number 3 in total container traffic (31.1 million TEUs in 2021) since 2019.